amar-laksh/amar-laksh.github.io/content/posts/2025-01-24-fascinating-things-to-learn.md

 ---
-title: "Fascinating things I learned in 2024"
+title: "Fascinating new things I learned in 2024"
 draft: false
 ---